There is a lot to consider when it comes to purchasing life insurance, both for you and for the company that underwrites your insurance policy.

 - If you take medication, does the medication work to control your condition?

-- Have you taken other positive steps to help control your high blood pressure such as diet and / or exercise?
+- Have you taken other positive steps to help control your high blood pressure like a healthy diet and physical exercise?

 - Do you have any type of heart problems?